 Some factors that can affect your final costs can include 1) significant wealth to distribute 2) no agreement on child custody or 3) an attempt to get alimony from your spouse.

-Our divorce lawyers Maryland, Justin Eisele and Mirriam Seddiq, have decades of experience.
-We are discontinuing free consults for divorces cases.
-However, if you request a consultation through the below form, we will waive the fee.
-We look forward to hearing from you.
+Our divorce lawyers, Maryland, Justin Eisele and Mirriam Seddiq, have decades of experience.
+We are discontinuing free consultations for divorce cases.
+However, if you request a consultation through our form here, we will waive the fee.